ianpcox/AI_Algorithms/README.md

 # AI_Algorithms
-A repo for reusable objects for the
+A repo for reusable objects for the purposes of learning and ease of building models